 Then I made this batch two weeks later.

-- Pour the filling into the pastry shells
+- Spoon the filling into the pastry shells.

 - Bake at 350 F degrees for 20 minutes.